Synergy ’22: Connecting science,

-Synergy, the NWO event for researchers and policy developers, will take place on 16 June 2022 at the Fokker Terminal in The Hague.
-Enjoy a diverse programme of activities, acquire new insights and explore opportunities for impact.
-Expand your network, establish new collaborations with like-minded professionals and exchange knowledge and experience.
+Synergy, the NWO event for researchers and policy developers, took place on the 16th of June 2022 at the Fokker Terminal in The Hague.
+Participants enjoyed a diverse programme of activities, acquired new insights and explored opportunities for impact.
+Expanded their network, established new collaborations with like-minded professionals and exchanged knowledge and experiences.

 About Synergy ‘22